If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 Timeframe

-Sprint planning is done by development teams to map out the task they need to complete within the next sprint, a time-boxed period usually lasting 1-4 weeks.
+Sprint planning is done by development teams to map out the tasks they need to complete within the next sprint, a time-boxed period usually lasting 1-4 weeks.

 Scope